-Many people (women, mostly) will change their legal name after their divorce has been finalized.
-It is simple to do so in the divorce as long as the name you are asking yours to be changed to has been one you’ve gone by before and the request is not being made to avoid creditors or law enforcement.
+Many people (mostly women) will change their legal name after their divorce has been finalized.
+It is simple to do so in the divorce as long as the word you are asking yours to be changed to has been one you've gone by before, and the request is not being made to avoid creditors or law enforcement.

-If you hire a family law attorney to represent you in a divorce it’s likely that he or she will ask you prior to filing your Original Petition if you are going to request your name to be changed.
+If you hire a family law attorney to represent you in a divorce, they will likely ask you before filing your Original Petition if you request your name to be changed.

-As opposed to divorce, child custody, or other family law cases changing your name is not an especially contentious matter but there are a procedure and process that you must follow to get the change that you are requesting.
+As opposed to divorce, child custody, or other family law cases changing your name is not an especially contentious matter.
+Still, there are a procedure and processes that you must follow to get the change that you are requesting.

 The process of petitioning for a name change

-As I stated earlier, most name changes occur in conjunction with a divorce or at the time that you and your spouse are married.
-It’s possible that you would want to change your name in a separate proceeding.
+As I stated earlier, most name changes occur in conjunction with a divorce or when you and your spouse are married.
+It's possible that you would want to change your name in a separate proceeding.

-Your court will basically be needing to check and make sure that you are not requesting this name change in order to avoid a creditor or other sorts of legal trouble.
-Had you asked for your name to be changed in conjunction with your divorce the judge would have checked on this prior to granting your name change at that point as well.
+Your court will need to check and make sure that you are not requesting this name change to avoid a creditor or other sorts of legal trouble.
+Had you asked for your name to be changed in conjunction with your divorce, the judge would have checked on this before granting your name change at that point as well.

-A less frequently asked for name change has to do with that of a child.
-If you are a parent who is interested in pursuing a name change for your child today’s blog post will hopefully contain some helpful information in that regard as well.
-Specifically, you must inform and notify the other parent or conservator of your child regarding your requesting the court to legally change the name of your child.
+A less frequently asked for name change has to do with a child's.
+If you are a parent who is interested in pursuing a name change for your child, today's blog post will hopefully contain some helpful information in that regard as well.
+Specifically, you must inform and notify the other parent or conservator of your child regarding your requesting the court to change your child's name legally.

-In this scenario, the level of contentiousness can increase compared to a name change for an adult as your ex-spouse may disagree with your desire to change your child’s name.
-Ultimately a judge would make the decision as to whether or not the name change is in the best interests of your child.
+In this scenario, the level of contentiousness can increase compared to a name change for an adult, as your ex-spouse may disagree with your desire to change your child's name.
+Ultimately, a judge would decide whether or not the name change is in your child's best interests.

 Filing a Petition for a Change of Name

-You will begin your name change effort by filing an Original Petition for Change of Name.
-You will file this document with a district clerk in the county where you and/or your child resides.
-Once your petition is filed you will be known as the Petitioner in your legal case.
+You will begin your name change effort by filing an Original Petition for Name Change.
+You will file this document with a district clerk in the county where you and your child reside.
+Once your Petition is filed, you will be known as the Petitioner in your legal case.

-If you are an adult requesting a name change for yourself, you must sign your Petition (even if you’ve hired an attorney to help you in this regard) in front of a notary in that the law requires your petition to be verified (sworn to be true).
+If you are an adult requesting a name change for yourself, you must sign your Petition (even if you've hired an attorney to help you in this regard) in front of a notary in that the law requires your Petition to be verified (sworn to be confirmed).